n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 helm list --all --all-namespaces
 ```

 ## Congratulations!!
-You now know how to deploy different versions, with multiple instances across different Kubernetes namespaces of a simple nginx application.
+You now know how to deploy different versions of an app, with multiple instances across different Kubernetes namespaces.

 ## Finally, clear out you objects